 By implementing retention strategies, you’ll drive up your customer lifetime value, increase your average order value, build up brand advocacy and increase long-term revenue.

 If you still need convincing, a study by Technology Advice found that 83% of customers are more likely to buy from a business that has a loyalty program.
 So, when it comes down to buying from you or your competition, a loyalty program could be that key differentiator.

 Now you know what loyalty marketing is, it’s easy to see why it should become a part of your day-to-day responsibilities.
 Here’s where to start:

 Branding is incredibly important for any company.
 It’s how consumers perceive you, your products and reputation.
-As a result, it’s many modern marketers job to protect a brand’s integrity.
+As a result, it’s many modern marketers jobs to protect a brand’s integrity.

 A loyalty program is a great way to showcase who you are.
-You can customise all the elements within it (including typography, colour palette and iconography) so it matches your site-wide identity.
+You can customize all the elements within it (including typography, color palette and iconography) so it matches your site-wide identity.
 And, use it to shine the light on your brand values.

 When it comes to sharing their brand values, Annmarie Skin Care is a great example.
 To show that they value their loyal customers and are environmentally conscious, they launched the “Wild and Beautiful Collective”.

 The loyalty program is centered on making their customers feel part of an exclusive club, as members get access to a Facebook group.
 And, to show that their products are naturally sourced, Annmarie Skin Care send loyalty emails that promote mindfulness and well-being.